òð¸õ äóõîâíûõ õðèñòèàíñêèõ ãðóïï: ìîëîêàíå, ïðûãóíû è

-These three religions (Molokan, Prygun, Dukh-i-zhiznik) have a common ethnic origin with other Russian sectarians, Spiritual Christians; iconobortsy (iconoclasts); use the Russian Bible with Apocrypha; and pray, sing, and read in Russian; but their holidays, rituals, liturgy, services, songs, and openness vary significantly and separate them into different faiths.
-Members within and between congregations today may be relatives, neighbors, friendly or unfriendly, intermarried, yet different in behavior and belief, sometimes hostile and/or secretive.
-If a marriage is allowed between members of these denominations (or an outsider), one usually must convert to the faith of the congregation performing the wedding, then tolerate scrutiny.
+These three religions (Molokan, Prygun, Dukh-i-zhiznik) have a common ethnic origin with other Russian sectarians, Spiritual Christians; iconobortsy (iconoclasts); use the Russian Bible with Apocrypha; and pray, sing, and read in Russian; but their holidays, rituals, liturgy, services, songs, and openness vary significantly and separate them into distinctly different faiths.
+Members within and between congregations today may be relatives, neighbors, friendly or unfriendly, intermarried, yet differ in behavior and belief, sometimes hostile and/or secretive.
+If a marriage is allowed between members of these denominations (or an outsider), one usually must convert to the faith of the congregation performing the wedding, then tolerate scrutiny, or abandon the faiths.

 This section is for diaspora readers indoctrinated with the wrong terms, or convinced that whatever their grandfather or elders said must be correct.
 A comparison of several classification systems below illustrates how honestly choosing a simple descriptive method and words greatly aids understanding which group is which.
 As Christians you must decide for yourself how deceptive you want to be with the identity of your faith(s).